top of page

 water, as needed

-Heat the ghee in a medium pot and add the black cumin seeds, cardamom, cloves, cinnamon stick, and bay leaf and stir till the bay leaf turns a light brown, about 20 seconds.
-Add the saffron and the rice and fry till the rice turns a bright white. remove and set aside.
+Heat the ghee in a medium pot.
+Add the black cumin seeds, cardamom, cloves, cinnamon stick, and bay leaf and stir until the bay leaf turns a light brown, about 20 seconds.
+Add the saffron and the rice and fry until the rice turns bright white.
+Remove and set aside.

-Cook the rice on the stove or in an Instapot or rice cooker using as much water as is recommended.
-Fluff well once cooked.
+Cook the rice on the stove or in an Instapot or rice cooker using as much water as recommended.
+Once cooked, fluff well.
 Serve hot.

 • Facebook